 December 3, 1957

 When considering the important role of women in Senate history, one name frequently appears—Margaret Chase Smith.
 Why is Smith such a popular topic?
 This seemingly fearless woman from Maine certainly established an important legacy, but her prominence in Senate history also reflects the statistical reality of women in elective office.
 Since 1789, nearly 2,000 men have served in the U.S. Senate.
-Since 1789, the total number of women senators is just 46, and 20 of them are serving right now.
-Of the 26 former female senators, only half served a full term or more.
+Since 1789, the total number of women senators is just 56, and 25 of them are serving right now.
+Of the 31 former female senators, just over half served a full term or more.
 Fortunately, Margaret Chase Smith continues to be a wonderful source of great stories.
 Here is one more: "Mach-buster Maggie: The Supersonic Senator from Maine."

 Throughout her 32-year congressional career, Smith had a strong interest in the military.
 Becoming a representative in 1940, she quickly became a vocal advocate for military preparedness.
 As a member of the House Naval Affairs Committee, she toured extensively through the Pacific theater of war.
 In the Senate, she became ranking member of the Armed Services Committee.
 She also served as a lieutenant colonel in the U.S. Air Force Reserve from 1950 to 1958.
 In each of these positions, Smith championed in particular the role of women in the military.
 Not surprisingly, this Cold War-era senator also became a keen supporter of the space program.

 In 1957, at the request of Air Force Secretary James Douglas, Senator Smith donned a military uniform for a month-long active tour of duty to investigate problems related to recruitment and retention of military personnel.
 Smith’s military travels took her to Colorado, Nebraska, Florida, Puerto Rico, and the Panama Canal.
 They also landed her in Los Angeles, where the pioneering senator set yet another record.